Health Care Social Work in California

 Health care social workers in California are among the highest paid in the nation and have the greatest number of opportunities for employment in this rewarding career.

 The Golden State is home to a diverse population with unique mental and physical health needs.
-Licensed clinical social workers (LCSWs) provide support and services to people and families of all ages and from all walks of life.
+Medical social workers provide support and services to people and families of all ages and from all walks of life.

 In the wake of COVID-19 and the recent surge in opioid and fentanyl overdose deaths, the California Department of Health has committed to addressing the state’s top public health crises and is working with local communities, health jurisdictions, and community partners to educate and protect Californians.